miksmir/24bit-riscv-cpu/README.md

 See the PDF report for more details of the implementation, such as the instruction set used, the opcodes, and the simulation results.

+This project was implemented in Verilog.
+All main source code is included in the Source directory and all testbench code for simulating each module is included in the Testbenches directory.

 NOTE: This project was a group effort between Mikhail Smirnov, Ray Reshef, Yordan Nikolov, and Adina Tsibulevskiy.